DiamondLightSource/pymalcolm/docs/reference/messages.rst

     List of strings specifying the path to the substructure of the Block that should be modified.
 The first element will be the name of the Block, and subsequent elements will be paths to traverse within the Block structure.
-    See :ref:`structure` for more details.
+    See `block_structure` for more details.
 - value
     Object value to be set.
 This will be the dictionary representation of the Attribute value type.
 For simple types this will just be a String or Integer.
-See :ref:`structure` for how more complex structures are represented.
+See `block_structure` for how more complex structures are represented.

 .. container:: toggle